 Your Grandfather did not know much about traveling then as it was his first experience as it was mine.
 Before we started he bought a couple of single blankets for the children.
-When we got on the other side of the river, se camped, and slept in the wagon through the nihgt.
+We got on the other side of the river, we camped, and slept in the wagon through the night.
 In the morning when we started, Mr. Bemo said that he expected that we would have to come back for fire.
 So we started, the roads were very very muddy and just right in the bottom at Ft.
 Smith, it just seemed as we would never get over it.

 When we had gone perhaps five miles we saw a man coming and waving his hands and when he came up he told us that we were on the wrong road and would have to go back again to where we started from.
 It was night before we got back.
-So Mr. Bemo's work came true.
+So Mr. Bemo's word came true.
 There we camped for the night a second time.
 Next day we started and we got fourteen miles to a Cherokee family, a very fine Cherokee family named Drew.
 A Mr. John Drew, son-in-law of Roly McIntosh.
-Who had a Creek wife and a Cherokee wife and this Mrs. Drew and ers.
-Willison and Union, were the only children.
+Who had a Creek wife and a Cherokee wife and this Mrs. Drew and Mrs. Willison and Union, were the only childrem.
 Oh! it was such a comfort to go into a clean, comfortable house even though it was log, nice fire and nice clean rooms.
 An old colored man came to fix up the fire.
 Plenty of milk and we enjoyed that night.

-We got started Mr. Bemo had hired a good many teams to carry Indians one half dozen I reckon of wagons.
-They all got ready and started and after they had gone some distance a few miles, it commences to snow and snow and it began to be hard to travel and after and after then or twelve miles we came to the Illinois river where was a house belonging to Mr. Drek where he had left before and had his people still cultivating.
+Next morning we started and it had turned quite cold and after we got started Mr. Bemo had hired a good many teams to carry Indians one half dozen I reckon of wagons.
+They all got ready and started and after they had gone some distance a few miles, it commenced to snow and snow and it began to be hard to travel and after ten or twelve miles we came to the Illinois river where was a house belanging to Mr. Drer where he had left before and had his people still cultivating.
 When we got there the men said that they should not go any further and so they all piled in there and they had no provisions.
 Mr. Lilley had bought a ham so we had some provisions.
-Mr. Bemo went out and got some co n out of the cribs and shot a hog.
-They had a hand-mill with them and they ground the corn and choked the pork.
+Mr. Bemo went out and got some corn out of the cribs and shot a hog.
+They had a hand-mill with them and they ground the corn and cooked the pork.
 He gave us some of the pork and meal.
 Miss Moore had an oven with her and we managed to cook our meals.
 There was plenty of room.
-We had been assigned a room to currently ourselves.

-but all we had that night were our own robes to shelter us from the cold.
-We had to big fires all night and so did not suffer much.
+We had been assigned a room to ourselves, but all we had that night were our robes to shelter us from the cold.
+We had to build fires all night and so did not suffer much.
 The hardness of the bed was the worst thing since we had to sleep on the floor.
 Mr. Bemo kept an account of everything and paid the bill.
-During that evening a couple of men came in and one proved to be Mr. Willie of the Old Dwight Mission about twelve miles from there and we wanted us to come over to his place but I had no notion of doing so.
-We were there all the next day as the snew was pretty thick on the ground and they said the mules could not travel as it would bog up the fit feet as they called it.
+During that evening a couple of men came in and one proved to be Mr. Willie of the Old Dwight Mission about twelve miles from there and he wanted us to come over to his place but I had no notion of doing so.
+We were there all the next day as the snow was pretty thick on the ground and they said the mules could not travel as it would bog up their feet as they called it.